Carbon pollution pricing

 Reducing methane emissions

 Alberta has committed to reducing methane emissions from oil and gas operations by 45% by 2025.
 To do so, the province has, through the Methane Emission Reduction Regulation and Alberta Energy Regulator (AER) Directives

-- Apply new emissions design standards to new Alberta facilities.
+- introduced emissions design standards for new Alberta facilities

-- Improve measurement and reporting of methane emissions, as well as leak detection and repair requirements.
+- improved measurement, monitoring and reporting of methane emissions, as well as leak detection and repair requirements

-The AER, along with Alberta Energy and the Alberta Climate Change Office will lead the implementation of the new methane standards for oil and gas.
+The AER, along with Alberta Energy and Alberta Environment and Parks, leads the implementation of these methane standards for oil and gas operations.

 Renewable Fuels Standard

-The Renewable Fuels Standard, set out in the Renewable Fuels Standard Regulation (the Regulation), requires a minimum annual average of 5% renewable alcohol in gasoline and 2% renewable diesel in diesel fuel sold in Alberta by fuel suppliers.
+The Renewable Fuels Standard, set out in the Renewable Fuels Standard Regulation, requires a minimum annual average of 5% renewable alcohol in gasoline and 2% renewable, bio-based diesel in diesel fuel sold in Alberta by fuel suppliers.
 Renewable fuels must demonstrate at least 25% fewer GHG emissions than the equivalent petroleum fuel under the Renewable Fuels Standard.

 Specified Gas Reporting Regulation

 The Specified Gas Reporting Regulation (the Regulation) sets out the requirements for reporting on gas that has been released into the environment, and applies to facilities that emit 10,000 tonnes or more of specified gases.
 The Specified Gas Reporting Standard (the Standard) sets out which facilities are required to report specified gas emissions and how the information is collected.
-Facilities that are subject to reporting requirements under the Regulation must abide by the requirements set out in the Standard.
+Facilities that are subject to reporting requirements under the Regulation must comply with the requirements set out in the Standard.

-Facilities that are subject to the Regulation may ask that portions of their gas report be kept confidential for up to five years.
-In order to do so, they must ground their request on the basis that the information is commercial, financial or scientific; or technical information that would reveal proprietary business, competitive, or trade secret information about a specific facility, technology, or corporate initiative.
+Facilities subject to the Regulation may ask that portions of their gas report be kept confidential for up to five years.
+They must ground their request on the basis that the information is commercial, financial or scientific; or that it is technical information that would reveal proprietary business, competitive or trade secret information about a specific facility, technology or corporate initiative.

 The Regulation expires on December 31, 2022.